rajanbajaj/rajanbajaj.github.io/README.md

 # rajanbajaj.github.io
-  It is a redirection to my wordpress blog.
+  It is website for course Deep Learning and its Applications.